mawelous/yamop/README.md

         ->get();
 ```

-You can also get native `MongoCursor` calling `getCursor` method.
+You can also get the native `MongoCursor` by calling the `getCursor` method.

 <a name="pagination"></a>
 ### Pagination

 Yamop supports pagination with a little help from you.
 It has a `getPaginator` method which has three parameters.
-First is the amount of items per page, second is the current page number and third options you may want to pass to your paginator.
-All are optional.
+First is the amount of items per page, second is the current page number, and the third is a variable which you can pass to your paginator.
+All three are optional.

 ```php
     User::getMapper()